Lwiro shrew

 The Lwiro shrew or Misotshi-Kabogo shrew (Crocidura lwiroensis) is a species of mammal in the family Soricidae.
-It is endemic to the Democratic Republic of the Congo.
+It is endemic to the Misotshi-Kabogo Massif, Democratic Republic of the Congo.

 Etymology

 It is named in honor of the research team based at the Lwiro (Centre National de Recherche Scientifique) biological research station north of Bukavu.

 Distribution and habitat

 It is found in the Democratic Republic of the Congo, where it is restricted to a small portion of the Albertine Rift on the western shore of Lake Tanganyika.
 It is restricted to the Misotshi-Kabogo highlands, an isolated region of montane forest south of the Itombwe Mountains.
 The only known specimen was found along a creek in a primary forest.

 Description

 It is very small in body size with a nearly naked tail.
 It has dark gray fur above and lighter gray fur below.
 It has a total length of 110 mm, a tail of 45 mm, and a weight of 5.6 g.